In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 3. Wait mode

 The Wait mode is one of the best features in Flowkey.
-It helps you get going with the song easily.
-As the name suggests, it basically waits till you hit the right note.
+It helps you get going with the song quickly.
+As the name suggests, it waits till you hit the right note.
 It might sound tricky, but it helps in increasing the flow of playing a song accurately.

 4. Sheet music